 - How AI is being used in the workplace.

 - The frequency of AI usage across our user base.

 Like with all surveys, this was just one sample size within a much larger conversation.
 To add further context to our own results, we've also reviewed insights from leading researchers currently painting the picture of the state of AI in today’s working world.

 We surveyed our users from across industries and departments (the majority respondents being in IT & Operations and Marketing), and found that 78% of all respondents across functions use AI in some capacity.

 More granularly, some notable results showed usage ranges above 50%, as shown in the chart below.

 Of this sample size, AI supports them in:

 - Documentation of some kind.

-This is all indicative of what Forbes calls “The New Wave of AI," a more robust, dynamic generative AI that can create content — whether that’s a training manual or new line of code — for you.
+This is all indicative of what Forbes calls “The New Wave of AI," a more robust, dynamic generative AI that can create content — whether that’s an online course, a training manual or new line of code — for you.